Aetopia/Halo-Infinite-PC-Guide/Pages/Modifications.md

 #  Modifications
 This section covers about modifications for the game that can potentially either help to fix certain technical issues, improve performance or provide QOL features.
+> [!WARNING]
 > **One major concern for many would be that the Arbiter Anticheat will kick in and issue punishments.**<br>
-> **The following modifications which have been listed here, have been tested and work totally fine with the anticheat not kicking in.**<br>
+> **The following modifications which have been listed here, have been tested and work totally fine with the anticheat.**
 > **It is advised to use the following with caution and at your own risk.**<br>
 > **If you still have concerns about this, avoid this page entirely.**